chrisliu298/Online-RLHF/README.md

 # Online RLHF

+> [!NOTE]
+> This is a fork of the amazing [Online-RLHF](https://github.com/RLHFlow/Online-RLHF) project by [RLHFlow](https://github.com/RLHFlow).
+This fork includes additional implementations, such as PPO and (initial) offline DPO.
+It also merges [RLHF-Reward-Modeling](https://github.com/RLHFlow/RLHF-Reward-Modeling) (also by RLHFlow) into this particular repository.

 TL;DL: this is a repo to align the large language models (LLMs) by [online iterative RLHF](https://arxiv.org/pdf/2312.11456.pdf).
 Also check out our [technical report](https://arxiv.org/pdf/2405.07863) and [Huggingface Repo](https://huggingface.co/RLHFlow)!

 We present the workflow of Online Iterative Reinforcement Learning from Human Feedback (RLHF), which is widely reported to outperform its offline counterpart by a large margin in the recent LLM literature.
 However, existing open-source RLHF projects are still largely confined to the offline learning setting.
 In this repo, we aim to fill in this gap and provide a detailed recipe that is easy to be reproduced for online iterative RLHF.
 In particular, with our recipe, with **only open-source data**, we can achieve comparable or even better results than LLaMA3-8B-instruct.

 <img width="1589" alt="image" src="eval_result.png">

 ## Model Releases

 - [SFT model](https://huggingface.co/RLHFlow/LLaMA3-SFT)
 - [Reward model](https://huggingface.co/sfairXC/FsfairX-LLaMA3-RM-v0.1)
 - [RLHF model](https://huggingface.co/RLHFlow/LLaMA3-iterative-DPO-final)

-## Installation instructions
+### Installation instructions

 It is recommeded to have two separate environments for **inference** and **training**, respectively.

 **Note that the numpy version should be `numpy<2.0`.  `Numpy 2.0` will encounter unexpected issues!!!**

-**Inference Environment**
+### Inference Environment

 ```sh
 conda create -n vllm python=3.10.9